Farm to School Institute:

 Three day summer retreat

-Attend our summer kickoff retreat July 8-10, 2024 at Oregon Garden Resort in Silverton, OR to dive into farm to school action planning, network with peers, and engage in hands-on learning.
+Attend our summer kickoff retreat (Dates and location coming soon) to dive into farm to school action planning, network with peers, and engage in hands-on learning.

 School year activities